 RFP and Application Documents

 Policy Outreach Support Grants: Application Form and Instructions

 J-PAL affiliate Karthik Muralidharan (University of California, San Diego)

 Expanding Access and Increasing Student Learning in Post-Primary Education in Developing Countries: A Review of the Evidence, by Abhijit Banerjee, Paul Glewwe, Shawn Powers, and Melanie Wasserman (Version of 2013-04-09 - PDF)

 Executive summary (PDF)

-To date, there are 37 evaluations funded by the initiative.
+To date, there are 37 projects funded by the initiative.

 Please email PPE staff for more information.

 Support in Phase I of the PPE Initiative (Rounds 1-7) was provided by Echidna Giving, the John D. and Catherine T. MacArthur Foundation, the Douglas B. Marshall, Jr. Family Foundation, and the UK Department for International Development.
 Support for Phase II of the PPE Initiative (Rounds 8-13) is provided by Echidna Giving, Google.org, the Douglas B. Marshall, Jr. Family Foundation, and the UK Department for International Development.